aliannejadi/Omicron/README.md

 # Omicron

-An Android app aimed for research on Mobile Information Retrieval.
-Developed at Università della Svizzera italiana (USI), Lugano, Switzerland.
+An Android app aimed for research on Mobile Information Retrieval, developed at Università della Svizzera italiana (USI), Lugano, Switzerland, in collaboration with Northumbria University, Newcastle upon Tyne, UK.

 ## Requirements